MicBrain/Trial-Download-Manager/README.md

 ### How to Run

-I have made a Makefile in order to make it easier to ru
+I have made a Makefile in order to make it easier to compile and run the project.

 ### Software Requirements